Arctic Noise

 Stephen Insley, PhD

-Steve is an Associate Conservation Scientist with WCS Canada, and is the program lead for our work in the western Arctic.
+Steve is the Western Arctic Program Director with WCS Canada, and leads all of our work in the western Canadian Arctic.
 Steve is also an Adjunct Professor in the Department of Biology at the University of Victoria.

 Picture